lambdapioneer/attestable-builds/README.md

 # Attestable Builds

+> [!INFO]
+> If you are here for the artifact evaluation, please check out the [walkthrough.md](https://github.com/lambdapioneer/attestable-builds/blob/artifact-eval/walkthrough.md) guide in the dedicated `artifact-eval` branch.

 > [!WARNING]
 > This is a snapshot of a research prototype and is not intended for production use.